-discipline threats

-caretaker intentions.
+discipline, threats, caretaker intentions.
 Adult and senior

-reports will be

-handled similarly to
+reports will be handled similarly to

-those of involving

-children based on
+, those of involving children based on

 the specifics of the

 situation

 GOAL #7 This Foster care Obtain software that Number of placements Software database 830 Children

 matching initiative will provide assists in determining and placement will contain removed per

 child victims with a measure the most appropriate disruptions information specific year + 950

 of safety and security and foster placement for to foster care beds current out of

 assist the victims to stabilize children who have been available in our home

 their lives after victimization. removed from their community. placements =

 homes.
 Information specific 1000 children

 to the child's need is served.

 WCDSS will purchase entered and best

 Foster Care Matching matches are

 software and licenses. identified.
 Foster

 care placements are

 made based on the

 matching result for

-higher success.
+1 nigner success.
+10.00

-GOAL #8 Increase access to WCDSS will increase Admission records and To provide timely 500 Clients
+GOAL #8 Increase access to WCDSS will increase Admission records and l o provide timely 500 Clients

 forensic clinical and staff at the Children's case files. compassionate, served.

 interviewing services for Advocacy Center by professional services

 sexual assault, child abuse, One Registered Nurse an additional service

 and domestic violence victims. provider and medical

 14 unit/credits at UC support staff are

 Obtain the Forensic Nursing Riverside. needed.

 Certificate for our Advanced

 Practice Nurse currently Add RN to increase Identify and properly

-Practice Nurse currently Add HIN to increase Identify and properly